 PROCESSING LATENT PRINTS ON POROUS AND NONPOROUS SURFACES

-Instructors: Morgan Hays, CLPE, & Tom Hill Course length: 24 hours
+Instructor: Morgan Hays, CLPE Course length: 24 hours

 This course includes comprehensive training in the mechanical and chemical processing of latent print evidence found on porous and nonporous surfaces.
 One day will be spent learning to use photography as a tool to document the evidence.
 Exercises that include specialized lighting techniques and use of forensic light sources to visualize and photographically record the evidence are included.